wafflebitez/frost/README.md

 ## Feedback

-If you have any feedback, please reach out to me on Discord: `wafflebitez#0001`
+If you have any feedback, please reach out to us on [our Discord](https://discord.gg/PtexjU6vAW) or directly: `wafflebitez#0001`

 I have no clue what I'm doing tbh, please help